jpype-project/jpype/doc/userguide.rst

   hidden by a derived class.

 Set attribute
-  In general, JPype forbids setting of attributes with the expection on public non final fields.
+  In general, JPype forbids setting of attributes with the expectation on public non final fields.
 If you attempt to set any attribute on an object that does not correspond to a settable field it will produce an ``AttributeError``.
 There is one exception to this rule.
 Sometime it is